 Incredible progress has been made against neglected tropical diseases (NTDs) – a group of 20 diseases that debilitate, disfigure and kill.
-Forty-three countries have eliminated at least one NTD, 600 million people no longer require treatment for NTDs, and cases of some of these diseases that have plagued humanity for centuries, such as sleeping sickness and Guinea worm disease, are at an all-time low.
+As of August 2023, 50 countries have eliminated at least one NTD, 600 million people no longer require treatment for NTDs, and cases of some of these diseases that have plagued humanity for centuries, such as sleeping sickness and Guinea worm disease, are at an all-time low.
 This proves ending NTDs is possible.

 Many factors underpin this success, but two are particularly important if progress is to continue.

 The first is country ownership.
 Without countries embracing international targets, translating them into national strategies and then delivering on these, progress would not have been possible.
 It’s essential that countries continue to lead on and take ownership of ending NTDs if we are to carry on seeing tangible results at scale.

 The second, is partnership.
 The movement to end NTDs has been defined by partnerships and collaboration among a wide range of stakeholders.
 This includes the world’s biggest public-private partnership.
 In 2012, industry partners, donor countries, private philanthropy, research institutions and civil society organisations came together to endorse the London Declaration on NTDs in support of the delivery of the first World Health Organization (WHO) NTD road map.
 This partnership must be continued and expanded, with affected countries and communities at the centre.
 It is only through coordinated and collaborative action, with each partner playing its part, that we can meet the UN’s Sustainable Development Goals (SDGs) and achieve the targets of the WHO’s NTD road map for 2030, which include the eradication of two diseases (Guinea worm disease and yaws) and the elimination of at least one NTD in 100 countries.